 In September 2015, Natalie Massenet announced she was stepping down from her role at Net-a-Porter Group, the online fashion retailer she founded 15 years ago, to explore “new ideas and opportunities.”
 The announcement came in the middle of the company's merger with Italian e-commerce giant Yoox Group.
 “My entrepreneurial drive is as strong today as it always has been, and my passion for innovation will continue to be my greatest guide in business,” said the entrepreneur.

-Natalie Massenet is the founder and executive chairman of Net-a-Porter Group, a leading fashion e-tailer, known for its tightly curated edit and integration of commerce and content, which was valued at $530 million when Richemont bought the remaining shares in 2010, after having invested in the business early on.
-The fashion e-commerce company comprises womenswear site Net-a-Porter, menswear platform Mr Porter and off-price e-tailer The Outnet.
+Massenet founded Net-a-Porter, which grew to become the Net-a-Porter group in 2000.
+It was valued at $530 million when Richemont bought further shares in the company in 2010, after having invested in the business early on.
+The fashion e-commerce company comprised of womenswear site Net-a-Porter, menswear platform Mr Porter and off-price e-tailer The Outnet at the time.